 - 1 shot every time Dawson’s hair is gag-worthy, even for the 90s.

 We’ll be watching three episodes a week and posting every Monday.
 Join us if you too wish to re-live the nausea-inducing, multisyllabic, never-very-wacky hijinks of the Capeside Four: Joey, Dawson, Pacey, and poor neglected Jen.
+We will also be liberally referencing old fandom in-jokes, so be aware that some of our turns of phrase owe their existence to TWoP and the first generation of fans, as well.
 Happy 2018!

 Rules updated for season 2: